crazyants/Scheduler.TaskPrioritization/README.md

 Proof of Concept - simple realization of a task prioritization.
 Long running batch requests must not affect over the urgent real-time requests that should be executed within specific response time (e.g. 100-200 ms).

+All scenarios can be found in __[ApiControllers](https://github.com/flextry/Scheduler.TaskPrioritization/tree/master/Scheduler.TaskPrioritization/ApiControllers)__ directory.

 ## Scenario 1
 * Performance: ``SLOW``
 * Processing logic of realtime requests and Batch requests is the same